Yoast/wordpress-seo/readme.txt

 = 16.0 =
 Release Date: March 16th, 2021

+Yoast SEO 16.0: The Sweet Sixteen release is out!
+It comes with several fixes and improvements.
+Happy updating and thank you for using Yoast SEO!
+Read more about what’s new in Yoast SEO 16.0 in [our release post](https://yoa.st/release-16-0)!

 Bugfixes:

 * Fixes a bug where invalid breadcrumbs would show PHP warnings.